Identify significant principal components (PCs)

 Details

 The Jackstraw method uses the permutationPA function.
 By systematically permuting genes it identifies robust, and thus significant, PCs.
+This implementation makes small modifications to SVD calculation for improved efficiency and flexibility with different matrix types.

 Examples